 With a single door and a little window next to it on the front side it really is decorative.
 A large roof overhang of 90cm over the entrance area will provide a seating space outside and a free look over the garden even when the rain is drizzling.

 However, a low price and a small size does not mean that we compromise on quality: This small summerhouse has 28mm of wall thickness and 18mm strong floor and roof boards.
-Like all our models it comes with real glass in the windows, pre-treated foundation joists, roofing felt and a cylinder lock.
+Like all our models it comes with real glass in the windows, pre-treated foundation joists, and a cylinder lock.

 The Monica S has under 2.5m of height, which makes it possible to erect it without a building permission.